LeoPlatform/cli/README.md

 How to use the Leo CLI
 ===================================

+At this point, we recommend following the [Quick Start instructions](https://github.com/LeoPlatform/Leo#step-3-create-a-quickstart-project) to create a project shell with example bots.

 Create a System
 ---------------
 A system is the root directory for a group of microservices & bots.
 This command will create a directory for the system.